Skip to main content

 Dr. Branick is an internationally recognized expert on the Scriptures, particularly on the letters of St. Paul in the New Testament.
 He is the author of eight books, including Understanding the New Testament and Its Message (1998), which received a 3rd place award from the Catholic Press Association; The House Church in the Writings of Paul (1989; 2nd ed., 2012), which has been translated into Portuguese and Korean; and Understanding the Historical Books of the Old Testament (2011), also translated into Korean.
 He is the author of numerous articles, including the entry on “Galatians” in the revised version of the prestigious Jerome Biblical Commentary.
 Dr. Branick has also written dozens of book reviews and offered academic addresses locally, nationally, and internationally.

-Dr. Branick has complemented his research and teaching with a wide range of forms of service.
-In addition to the many departmental committees on which he has served, he was an acting assistant dean in the College of Arts and Sciences from 1984-1986 and assistant to the vice president and treasurer from 1984-1992.
+Dr. Branick complemented his research and teaching with a wide range of forms of service.
+In addition to the many departmental committees on which he has served, he was an acting assistant dean in the College of Arts and Sciences from 1984-86 and assistant to the vice president and treasurer from 1984-92.

 To all of these tasks, Dr. Branick brought his characteristic passion for and commitment to Marianist and Catholic education at the University of Dayton.
 After his retirement, he intends to continue his scholarly work, including a manuscript on the textual composition of the Torah.
 He is also learning Arabic in order to allow him better access to other scholarly sources for his work on the Hebrew Scriptures.
 Even in retirement, therefore, he plans to stay engaged with the scholarly work which has shaped his entire academic career and which he still wishes to bring forth for the benefit of the University, academy and church.

-Dr. Kevin Church retired from the Department of Chemistry at the University of Dayton on May 15, 2020 after a 30-year career.
-He has been a essential member of the department faculty over those many years and has been a part of the growth of the department.
+Dr. Kevin Church retired from the Department of Chemistry at the University of Dayton on May 15, 2020, after a 30-year career.
+He was an essential member of the department faculty over those many years and was part of the growth of the department.

 Dr. Church was instrumental in developing the proposal for the reinstatement of the graduate program.
 He was also an important part of the development of the Bachelor of Science in Biochemistry and Bachelor of Science in Medicinal and Pharmaceutical Chemistry programs.
 These programs have become the most popular majors in the department.

-Dr. Church has also been an academic advisor to hundreds of chemistry and premedical students.
+Dr. Church was also an academic advisor to hundreds of chemistry and premedical students.
 He has guided those students into successful careers and on to prestigious professional and graduate schools.

 Dr. Church’s quiet manner and attention to detail will be missed by his students and colleagues alike.
 His retirement is a real loss to the department and the University of Dayton.